Pizza with Onions, Peppers, and Artichokes

 - 1 cup chopped artichoke hearts (canned, frozen, or from the supermarket's olive bar; not marinated)

 - 12- to 14-inch good-quality pizza crust (or use Basic Pizza Dough or Gluten-Free Poured Pizza Crust)

 - 1 cup marinara or pizza sauce

-Remove from the oven, let stand for 2 to 3 minutes, and cut into 6 wedges to serve.
+- Remove from the oven, and sprinkle on as much basil as you’d like.
+Let the pizza stand for a couple of minutes, then cut into 6 wedges to serve.